artmouse155/startup/notes.md

 "You approach an archway at the end of the room.
 Etched in stone above the door reads: (use inspirational quote API to insert a quote here)"

+At the end of each encounter, you fight a final enemy whose health is 10 \* (num players).
+The damage dealth is every stat combined.
+This gives you an incentive to help other players so you don't all just lose.
+If you kill the boss, the player with the highest stat wins.
+If the boss kills you, you all lose.

+There's gotta be a sort of randomness at the end so it isn't obvious who will win?
+Perhaps bosses have special abilities.

 ## Github Notes

 I learned that Github can be used to store cloud repositories.
 I learned how to use commands such as "clone", "fetch", "push" and "pull" to make use of my repository.